ShwethaKumbla/webcrawler/README.md

-# webcrawler

 ### Simple Web Crawler Tool

 ## What it is ?
-  A web crawler is a program that visits Web sites and reads their pages and other information in order to create entries for a search engine index.
+  Crawls a single domain, printing out a list of links for each new page that it finds.

 ### Instructions:
   1. git clone https://github.com/ShwethaKumbla/webcrawler.git
   2. Run go get
+  3. Run as below
-  3. Go run main.go -url https://www.redhat.com -dept=2
+     go run main.go -url https://www.redhat.com -dept=2.

+           - here depth is to provide the depth to traverse given url

    #### Using Docker.
    1. Create docker image using following command.